GYulius/BiofeeDPET/README.md

 The application containerized with Docker will be deployed on a Kubernetes cluster with Jenkins plugin on Google Cloud Platform.

 ### Collection of metrics
+All four main types of mobile app trackable metrics will be used for assessment:
+- User engagement
+- Consumer satisfaction
+- Acquisition
+- Performance
+The metrics included in the above categories will be managed through Prometheus and Google Cloud Managed Service, and will be presented on a Grafana dashboard.

 ### Known issues